 - Supplier Risk Mitigation Measures

-Critical Suppliers are suppliers who pose a very high or high risk and can be categorized as high risk Tier 1 suppliers, which also include suppliers in the drilling operations and wellhead platform construction.
-PTTEP also determines our Tier 2 suppliers by extending the vision through our critical Tier 1 suppliers to identify and provide a list of their critical suppliers (Tier 2 to PTTEP where products and services direct or indirect to PTTEP).
+Critical Suppliers are suppliers who pose high risk in terms of profit potential, technical, and supply risk which also include suppliers in the drilling operations and wellhead platform construction.
+PTTEP also determines our Critical Tier 2 suppliers by extending the vision through our critical Tier 1 suppliers to identify and provide a list of their critical suppliers (Tier 2 to PTTEP where products and services direct or indirect to PTTEP).
 These high-risk suppliers will be assessed annually by different means such as operation & SSHE audits and site visit.
 In addition, suppliers are required to develop plans and mitigation measures to reduce possible risks and impact and to develop an audit plan in line with PTTEP Group operation and SSHE audit requirement to ensure that risks are manageable and will not impact the business, local communities and the environment.

-PTTEP sets in place supplier assessment and audit programs to manage risks, defines mitigation plan, and evaluates supplier performance based on jointly developed mitigation plans, taking into consideration the quality, quantity, safety in production and delivery, as well as PTTEP’s basic requirements, including the minimum requirements in labor and environmental laws and management standards such as ISO 9001, ISO 14001, and OHSAS 18001.
-In 2017, PTTEP has assessed 40 suppliers as the target.
+PTTEP sets in place supplier assessment and audit programs to manage risks, defines mitigation plan, and evaluates supplier performance based on jointly developed mitigation plans, taking into consideration the quality, quantity, safety in production and delivery, as well as PTTEP’s basic requirements, including the minimum requirements in labor and environmental laws and management standards such as ISO 14001, and ISO 45001.

 SSHE Management System for Supplier and Contractors